 The Ohio Smoke-Free Families (SFF) Quality Improvement (QI) Project is an initiative created in response to the high rate of tobacco use in Ohio by women of childbearing age and second-hand smoke exposure to their children.
 The project aims to improve model fidelity in the implementation of the evidence-based counseling intervention for smoking cessation - 5 A’s (Ask, Advise, Assess, Assist and Arrange) among caregivers with infants.

-In order to achieve the project aims, The Ohio Colleges of Medicine Government Resource Center (GRC) utilizes QI science methodology to provide clinicians and other trained personnel effective strategies, tools, and interventions to adopt and implement the 5 A’s brief counseling intervention.
-Additionally, the SFF project team works with sites to identify potential barriers to providing the 5A’s and supports action toward removing those barriers.
+In order to achieve the project aims, the Ohio Colleges of Medicine Government Resource Center (GRC) utilizes QI science methodology to provide clinicians and other trained personnel effective strategies, tools, and interventions to adopt and implement the 5 A’s brief counseling intervention.
+Additionally, the SFF project team works with participating sites to identify potential barriers to providing the 5A’s and supports action toward removing those barriers.

 - Increase the QI skillset of health professionals at participating sites.

 - Increase provider knowledge of the 5A’s brief counseling intervention.

 - Increase provider adherence to the 5A’s model.